 If my younger self could see me struggling back and forth with these dilemmas and comparisons, she would be a combination of confused and frustrated.
-That girl would never think to stop doing something that she loved just because it didn’t appear to be moving her in a particular direction, or to be a good way to spend her time.
+That girl would never think to stop doing something that she loved just because it didn’t appear to be moving her in a particular direction.
 She would do it without thinking because it made her happy.
 She would make it into something greater for her life.
 She would not judge herself or compare herself to others.
 She would embrace that passion and she would talk about it like it was gospel, because in her life that’s just what it would be.
-I know that I might sound like I am being harsh on myself, but I truly feel like this reality check needed to happen sooner than later, and I’m so glad that it did!
+I know that I might sound like I am being harsh on myself, but I truly feel like this reality check needed to happen sooner rather than later!

 Puzzle Pieces of Passion

 Passion is what makes up the pieces of your heart, and I am currently an adult putting those pieces of my young passionate heart back together so that I can wear it proudly on my sleeve.
 Your passions are the aspects of your life that you see value in putting time into, and that lead to excitement and inspiration.
 A passion is not necessarily something that you are doing every single day or that is making you money.
 A passion is something that simply engages you and makes you feel like you are being true to yourself.
 When you are “wearing” your passions on the outside and showing the world what makes you who you are, you are your most fashionable self.